Felisha Maria Carenage

 Felisha Maria Carenage is driven by inherited paradigms of romance and kinship.
 She uses painting, publications and interactive installations to explore recontextualisations of cultural commodities in language, literature and history.
 Currently resident in France and Germany, she has also worked, studied and lived in the Caribbean and the United States.
 Felisha was born in Trinidad & Tobago.

-Her post-graduate project, HEIMATSCHUTZ: Colonial Continuities in Schleswig-Holstein’s Harbour Cities examines the inherent violence in the architecture and infrastructure of post-colonial cities, and their role in engineering and perpetuating the myth of german memory culture, as well as climate hypocrisy.
-Focusing on colonial traces in harbour cities on and near the Baltic Sea, she works with Integrative Geographies at the Europa-Universität in Flensburg, which deals with reparative justice, in cooperation with the initiatives Kiel Postkolonial and Flensburg Postkolonial.
+Her post-graduate research, HEIMATSCHUTZ: Colonial Continuities in Schleswig-Holstein’s Harbour Cities examined the inherent inequalities in the architecture and infrastructure of post-colonial cities, and their role in engineering and perpetuating harmful myths in german memory culture, as well as climate hypocrisy.
+Focusing on colonial traces in harbour cities on and near the Baltic Sea, she worked with Integrative Geographies at the Europa-Universität in Flensburg, which deals with reparative justice, in cooperation with the initiatives Kiel Postkolonial and Flensburg Postkolonial.

-Since 2017 she has been an Associate Lecturer in Fine Arts at the Muthesius Academy of Fine Art and Design in Kiel.
+Since 2017 she has been an Associate Lecturer in Fine Arts at the Muthesius University of Fine Art and Design in Kiel.
 She most recently worked with fine art as well as design students on a Glossary, Unbehagen Pflegen, intended to underline the role of decolonial thought as integral – rather than peripheral – to art and design education and practise.